brianreumere/porkbun-automatic-dns/README.md

 rest "verb" "apiEndpoint" "body"
 ```

 The `rest` function can call arbitrary endpoints of [Porkbun's v3 API](https://porkbun.com/api/json/v3/documentation).
-The function expects a third parameter to use as the body of the `POST` request.
+The function only accepts `POST` as the first argument, and requires a third parameter to use as the body of the `POST` request.
 Your Porkbun API key and secret key from the command line, the file specified by the `-p` flag, or the `~/.porkbunapi` file are automatically included in requests.